apecloud/kubeblocks/docs/user_docs/cli/kbcli_fault_network_loss.md

       --annotation stringToString      Select the pod to inject the fault according to Annotation. (default []) -c, --correlation string             Indicates the correlation between the probability of a packet error occurring and whether it occurred the previous time.
 Value range: [0, 100].
       --direction string               You can select "to"" or "from"" or "both"". (default "to") --dry-run string[="unchanged"]   Must be "client", or "server".
-If client strategy, only print the object that would be sent, without sending it.
-If server strategy, submit server-side request without persisting the resource. (default "none")
+If with client strategy, only print the object that would be sent, and no data is actually sent.
+If with server strategy, submit the server-side request, but no data is persistent. (default "none")
       --duration string                Supported formats of the duration are: ms / s / m / h. (default "10s") -e, --external-target stringArray    a network target outside of Kubernetes, which can be an IPv4 address or a domain name, such as "www.baidu.com".
 Only works with direction: to.